constantinemunoz/ptvBabyToFormal/README.md

 - Baby photo is center-cropped to the same aspect ratio as its matched adult photo before alignment (no squeeze/stretch)
 - Frame style: centered foreground image over a solid pure-green background (for green-screen/chroma-key workflows)
 - Name text uses Arial Regular (when available) on a semi-transparent black banner with yellow border (`#FCB315`) at the bottom, starting when the baby->adult fade begins
+- For entries missing a baby photo match, the person is still rendered with an adult-only segment (3 seconds, no crossfade), and a warning is included in the summary

 ---